shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 Gain the max temporary hit points.

 Legendary Attunement Ability:
 You know 1 Transmutation spell or 1 Illusion spell of your choice, of any level.
-You must chose this spell once you earn Legendary Attunement.
+You must choose this spell once you earn Legendary Attunement.
 While you are deer sated, you have the following ability:

 **Reality Warper**